The Lower Ranch at Cross Mountain

 The high desert lower portion of the ranch contains critical range for big game offering trophy hunting for elk, mule deer, and antelope.
 The Lower Ranch is located within Unit 10, a draw only trophy area and also Unit 11 that offers over the counter archery and rifle tags for elk.
 The Lower Ranch receives 1-2 elk tags every three years in Unit 10 and 1-5 deer tags in Unit 11.
 This section of the ranch is also home to herds of antelope, and receives 2-3 tags in Unit 11 and 13 annually.
 Hunting is permitted on the thousands of acres of BLM land that adjoin the Lower Ranch.

 The Yampa River is the last undammed tributary of the Colorado River system, and its free-flowing waters surge through cauldrons of big, untamed Class III and IV rapids.
 For three months a year (May-July), the Yampa River flows free with fresh, surging run-off from miles above carrying paddlers through colorful canyons.
 The 1,200-foot-deep vertical-walled Cross Mountain Canyon, renowned for its white water and Class V rapids adjoins the ranch and one can put in just above the canyon and take out below all while staying on the property.
 The put in access for the coveted rafting trips down the Yampa River to the confluence of the Green River is within the Monument.

-Currently, the ranch is operated as part of the Cross Mountain Ranch, and is primarily used as winter pasture for 5,000 sheep and 1,000 plus head of cattle.
+Currently, the ranch is primarily used as winter pasture for 5,000 sheep and 1,000 plus head of cattle.